Leveraging Analytic Gradients in Provably Safe Reinforcement Learning: RELATED WORK

 \subsection{IMPLICIT LAYERS}

-Defining the aforementioned safeguards can often not be done explicitly in closed form.
+Defining the safeguards above can often not be done in closed form.
 Instead, they can only be formulated implicitly as a separate optimisation problem.
 Implicit layers \cite{ImplicitLayers, CVXPY-Layers} enable an efficient backpropagation through the solution of this separate optimisation problem without unrolling the solver steps.
-They decouple the forward and backward pass and analytically differentiate via the implicit function theorem \cite{ImplicitFunctionTheorem}, which allows for constant training memory.
+They decouple the forward and backward pass and analytically differentiate via the implicit function theorem \cite{ImplicitFunctionTheorem} using only constant training memory.
 Implicit layers are a potent paradigm that can be utilised for the tuning of controller parameters \cite{CVXPY-Control}, model identification \cite{CVXPY-Models}, and safeguarding \cite{BoundaryProjectionLoss}.
-Given the potential complexity of general optimisation problems being NP-hard, it is crucial to approach the implicit formulation with diligence.
+Given the complexity of general optimisation problems being NP-hard, it is crucial to approach the implicit formulation with diligence.
 If a restriction to convex cone programs is possible, solutions can be computed efficiently in polynomial time \cite{diffcp}, thereby facilitating a swift forward pass \cite{GeometricProgramming}\cite{ConvexConicPrograms}.
-Moreover, this allows the utilisation of CVXPY \cite{CVXPY, CVXPY2} to formulate the problem, which automatically picks an efficient solver and translates the problem to the desired solver formulation.
+Moreover, this enables formulating the problem with CVXPY \cite{CVXPY, CVXPY2}, which automatically picks an efficient solver and translates the problem to the desired solver formulation.